bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="4.208333333333333in"} -->

-Last thing I\'m going to do next, of course, is go to the even larger screen.
+Last thing I&apos;m going to do next, of course, is go to the even larger screen.
 So, in this next step, as we reach the larger screen, the same type of thing has happened.
 The extra small and small divs, still hidden, still not there.
-Can\'t see this one, can\'t see that one.
+Can&apos;t see this one, can&apos;t see that one.

-Now, the large screen information is visible and we\'ve triggered this rule right here.
-We\'ve said, on a large screen, I want each one of these divs to take up 25% of the screen, 3 out of those 12 columns.
+Now, the large screen information is visible and we&apos;ve triggered this rule right here.
+We&apos;ve said, on a large screen, I want each one of these divs to take up 25% of the screen, 3 out of those 12 columns.

 And now everything is laid out in one big view.
 Hopefully, at this point, you have a few questions.
-Unfortunately, I\'m not right there to answer them.
-So, I\'m going to have to guess and maybe try to figure out some things that you might be wondering right now.
-I know one that I was wondering is this whole idea of what\'s with the extra space along the sides?
+Unfortunately, I&apos;m not right there to answer them.
+So, I&apos;m going to have to guess and maybe try to figure out some things that you might be wondering right now.
+I know one that I was wondering is this whole idea of what&apos;s with the extra space along the sides?
 Each one of these columns is supposed to be about 25%, but there is a lot of blank spaces around.
 One of those reasons is that the container class and the row class has padding and margin around it.
 So, this is kind of dead space, same over here.
-So we might be using up 25% of the space, but that\'s really only from here to here, not the full screen that\'s something that\'s important to realize.
+So we might be using up 25% of the space, but that&apos;s really only from here to here, not the full screen that&apos;s something that&apos;s important to realize.

 The next thing that you may or may not be wondering is how I manage to style, maybe the colors of the fonts or those borders around things.
 Feel free to go in and look at all the code that I have here, not just the HTML (see end of module for code).
-I\'m going to pull my CSS back over.
+I&apos;m going to pull my CSS back over.
 And you can see that I have written some style sheets that say, you know what, I want you to add a border but only around those classes that start with the word visible.

 And you know what?
-On any class that ends in large, I want you to have it the red, any that ends in medium, the blue, etc., etc. With this class, we may not do as many lectures as I\'ve done in some of the other classes.
-There\'s a reason for that.
+On any class that ends in large, I want you to have it the red, any that ends in medium, the blue, etc., etc. With this class, we may not do as many lectures as I&apos;ve done in some of the other classes.
+There&apos;s a reason for that.
 I want you to spend your time playing with the code.
 Listening to me is awesome, I know it.
-But playing with code may be ever better as far as learning things about what you\'re doing in web design.
+But playing with code may be ever better as far as learning things about what you&apos;re doing in web design.

 Play with this code, change things from visible to hidden.
 Go ahead and put in different numbers to see what happens.
 It can be a lot of fun to